Get free weekly resources from us!

 Have your church’s missions committee pray for and with your preteens in front of the church before they go out of town on a missions trip.
 Or after your preteens have completed training and are ready to begin serving in a preschool classroom, present them with certificates of completion in front of the youth group.

 Having a place to belong where preteens feel ownership and acceptance is of vital importance.
-“Joining” your preteen group should be a modern ritual that helps preteens feel this connection.
+“Joining” your preteen group can be a modern ritual that helps preteens feel this connection.

 Throughout the year, as new preteens join your group, present them with a “membership has its privileges” care packet.
 Include a brochure that tells about your group’s activities and a T-shirt with your group’s logo.

 In a culture where children and parents are searching for identity and meaning, these rites of passage can help connect children and their families to your church body.
 Bring meaningful rites back to your church by adapting old rituals and reminding your congregation of their significance, or create new ones by taking simple things you may already be doing and instilling them with meaning, tradition, and expectancy.
-Rites of passage help families know they can count on your church to give their lives significance and community!
+Rites of passage help families know they can count on your church as their support and community!

-Gordon and Becki West are co-founders of KidZ at Heart International in Mesa, Arizona.
+Gordon West co-founded KidZ at Heart International in Mesa, Arizona.

 Want more articles for children’s ministry leaders?
 Check these out.